nikuhluss/ThemeParkBackend/README.md

 ### Folder structure

+- `/handlers`: Contains the HTTP handlers for echo.

+- `/generator`: Containst the script and functions for generator mock data.

 - `/internal`: Contains code that we use internally (not part of the public API).

 - `/models`: Contains the base entities/structures that serve as the building